I am actively involved with making mathematics accessible to both underprivileged and underrepresented groups.

 African Institutes for Mathematical Sciences

-The past 3 academic years I have taught a 3-week M.Sc. course on 'Partial Differential Equations' to students completing Masters degrees in mathematics & data science at AIMS Rwanda.
+For the past 5 academic years I have taught a 3-week M.Sc. course on 'Partial Differential Equations' to students completing Masters degrees in mathematics & data science at AIMS Rwanda.

 From August 2014 to July 2015 I was a tutor at AIMS South Africa.
 Here is a picture of our incredible students on their graduation day.